jcubic/lips/REFERENCE.md

 ## log
 ```
 (log z)
+(log z1 z2)

-Function that calculates natural logarithm of z where the argument can be
+Function that calculates natural logarithm (base e) of z.
+Where the argument
-any number (including complex negative and rational).
-If the value is 0 it return NaN.
+can be any number (including complex negative and rational).
+If the value is 0
+it returns NaN.
+It two arguments are provided it will calculate logarithm
+of z1 with given base z2.
 ```

 ## macro?